pingidentity/terraform-provider-pingone/docs/resources/application_flow_policy_assignment.md

 page_title: "pingone_application_flow_policy_assignment Resource - terraform-provider-pingone"
 subcategory: "SSO"
 description: |-
-  Resource to create and manage a DaVinci flow policy assignment for applications configured in PingOne.
+  Resource to create and manage a DaVinci flow policy assignment for an application configured in PingOne.
 ---

 # pingone_application_flow_policy_assignment (Resource)

-Resource to create and manage a DaVinci flow policy assignment for applications configured in PingOne.
+Resource to create and manage a DaVinci flow policy assignment for an application configured in PingOne.

 ~> This resource is for assignment of a DaVinci flow policy only.
 For assignment of a PingOne native sign-on policy, use the `pingone_application_sign_on_policy_assignment` resource.